zarf-dev/zarf/docs/4-user-guide/1-the-zarf-cli/100-cli-commands/zarf_package_create.md

   -o, --output-directory string   Specify the output directory for the created Zarf package
-      --set stringToString        Specify package variables to set on the command line (KEY=value) (default []) --skip-sbom                 Skip generating SBOM for this package --tmpdir string             Specify the temporary directory to use for intermediate files --zarf-cache string         Specify the location of the Zarf image cache (default ".zarf-image-cache")
+      --set stringToString        Specify package variables to set on the command line (KEY=value) (default []) --skip-sbom                 Skip generating SBOM for this package --zarf-cache string         Specify the location of the Zarf image cache (default ".zarf-image-cache")
 ```